EcoG-io/iso15118/README.md

 #### 1. Generate certificates
 The project includes a script to help on the generation of -2 and -20 certificates.
 This script is located under `iso15118/shared/pki/` directory and is called `create_certs.sh`.
-The following command provides a helper for the script usage:
+The following command provides a guide for the script usage:

 ```bash
 $ cd iso15118/shared/pki/
 $ ./create_certs.sh -h
 ```

-Use the following commands to generate certificates for 15118-2 and 15118-20:
+Use the following commands to generate certificates for ISO 15118-2 and 15118-20:
 ```bash
 $ ./create_certs.sh -v iso-2
 $ ./create_certs.sh -v iso-20